.NET Baby Steps: Part VII - Caching

 }

-The output is from this example code is below.
-Note the times printed are constantly changing and that it takes ~2500ms to print out each set of values.
+The output from this example code is below.
+Note that the times printed are constantly changing, and it takes ~2500ms to print out each set of values.

 image